mdcourse/mdcourse.github.io/_sources/chapters/chapter5.rst.txt

 Test the code
 -------------

-One can use the same test as previously, and ask the code to print information every 10 steps in the dump files, as well as in the log:
+One can use a test similar as the previous ones.
+Let us ask out code to print information in the dump and the log files, and then let us assert the files were indeed created without the *Outputs/* folder:

 .. label:: start_test_5a_class